BridgesLab/ObesityParticulateTreatment/scripts/clams-analysis.md

 # Analysis of Pre-HFD CLAMS Data for High Fat Diet Particulate Treatment Study
-Alyse Ragauskas, JeAnna Redd, Jyothi Parvathareddy, Sridhar Jaligama, Stephania Cormier and Dave Bridges
+Dave Bridges, Alyse Ragauskas, Erin Stephenson, JeAnna Redd, Jyothi Parvathareddy, Sridhar Jaligama, Stephania Cormier and Joan Han
 November 13, 2014
 This was the data from the CLAMS study performed on the 9 week old mice.
-This script was most recently run on Tue Feb  2 17:31:33 2016.
+This script was most recently run on Wed Feb  3 12:42:31 2016.

 ```r